tattersoftware/reddit-bot/README.md

 ## Usage

-### Reddit

-Subreddit monitoring happens in three stages, each corresponding to its own command.
+Monitoring happens in three stages, each corresponding to its own command.
 Launch the commands from the CLI using [CodeIgniter's "spark"](https://codeigniter4.github.io/CodeIgniter4/cli/cli_commands.html).

-* Fetch: Scans **/r/heroesofthestorm** for new Submissions (Links/Posts and Comments). `php spark reddit:fetch`
+* Fetch: Scans each SUbreddit for new Submissions (Links/Posts and Comments). `php spark reddit:fetch`
-* Process: Filters cached submissions by the configured regex pattern (see **app/Config/Reddit.php**) and loads them into the database. `php spark reddit:process`
+* Process: Filters cached submissions by the configured regex patterns (see **app/Config/Reddit.php**) and loads them into the database. `php spark reddit:process`
 * Notify: Sends notifications by email or Pushover for submissions identified during Process. `php spark reddit:notify`

 > **Note**: The jobs are best run every minute by cron to get the latest results.
-They are intentionally split up to allow for job queuing.
+They are intentionally split up to allow for job queue distribution.

 ## Testing